UAA-Robo/VEX-API/README.md

 **Formatting.**
 To add classes or methods to this repo, please follow the cpp/template.md format.
 * Please use **method and parameter** descriptions from the actual comments in the vexCode code (as viewed in VSCode with the VEX extension).
-Group methods by either `Setting`, `Action`, or `Sensing`, similar to [this outdated documentation](https://help.vexcodingstudio.com/index.html).
+Methods should be alphabetized.
+Use [this outdated documentation](https://help.vexcodingstudio.com/index.html) as a loose reference for formatting.

 * Use **vex type descriptions** that are in the [VEXcode API](https://api.vexcode.cloud/v5/namespace/namespacevex).